 Importance

-Mica is an excellent electrical insulator and heat-resistant mineral.
+Mica is an excellent electrical insulator and a heat-resistant mineral.

 Main Areas